onepersonhere/resume/README.md

 In June 2021, witnessing the power that telegram bot could achieve, I decided to try out and programme my own bot.
-Thanks to the help of my friend, we successfully created the @cs_notes_bot that is currently hosted using firebase.
+Thanks to the help of my friend, we successfully created the @cs_notes_bot for telegram that is currently hosted using firebase.
 Afterwards, I decided to continue to pursue that interest by enrolling into the hyperskill Java Course by JetBrains Academy.